pralayaPanta/AI-900/AI Overview.md

 - Bias can affect results
 - Erros may cause harm
 - Data could be exposed
-- Solution may not work for everyone
+- Soluton may not work for everyone
 - Users must trust complex system
 - Who's liable for AI driven decisions